MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 If a user is directly assigned a policy (either individually or through a batch assignment), that policy takes precedence.
 If the user isn't directly assigned a policy of a given type, the policy assigned to a group that the user is a member of takes precedence.
 If a user is a member of multiple groups, the policy that has the highest [group assignment priority](#group-assignment-priority) for the given policy type takes precedence.
 If a user isn't a member of any groups that are assigned a policy, the user gets the global (Org-wide default) policy for that policy type.
 To learn more, see [Precedence rules](#precedence-rules).

-The following diagrams show examples of how these rules are applies.
+The following diagrams show examples of how these rules are applied.
 The check mark in each diagram indicates the user's effective policy.

 ## Ways to assign policies